 Hello World This is the second line! erently.
 Theyre not fond of rules.
 And he status quo.
 You can quote them, y or vilify them. nt do is ignore them.
 Because they change y imagine.
 They heal.
 They explore.
-They y push the human race forward. : How else can you stare at an empty canvas and see a work of art?
+They y push the human race forward.
+How also can you stare at a n empty canvas and see a work of art?
 Or